 6. Stay hydrated

-We all know that we ingest more mulled wine than water in December, but one of the most important things to do to stay fit over Christmas is to keep yourself hydrated.
+Given that many of us are likely to ingest more mulled wine than water in December, one of the most important things to do to stay fit over Christmas is to keep yourself hydrated.
 For every drink you have, take a break and have some water.
 Make sure you have a big glass before bed and when you wake up, too.
-This helps to keep your energy up, keeps you from getting (as) hungover, and thus, more likely to be able to exercise around the festive season.
+This helps to keep your energy up and prevents you from getting (as) hungover, thus, you’re more likely to be able to exercise around the festive season.

 7. Be realistic

-Most importantly, don’t expect yourself to continue to lose 2 pounds a week as we approach Christmas.
+Most importantly, don’t expect yourself to continue to lose two pounds a week as we approach Christmas.
 It’s unlikely that your goals for the rest of the year will be as reachable during the festive season, and that’s okay.
 Just do your best, but make sure you enjoy yourself.
 You only live once, and anything you do eat or drink over Christmas is only temporary.
 You can still get back on the horse from January onwards!
-In the meantime, carve out some time to sit down, relax and enjoy some Christmas films.